clipper-dev/mongolytics/packages/mongolytics-next/README.md

 ## Setup Guide

-Follow these three steps to get Mongolytics running on your site.
+Follow the guide for your specific Next.js version.

-### 1. Configure Environment Variables
+### 1. Configure Environment Variables (For Both Routers)

-Create a `.env.local` file in the root of your Next.js project (or add to your existing one).
-These variables are used by your API route on the server side.
+Create a `.env.local` file in the root of your Next.js project.

 ```env
 # .env.local